 In March 2010, I was a single mom, working as a waitress and homeschooling my two boys.
 (My daughter had already graduated.)
 I had a 1992 Town & Country van in desperate need of replacing.
 The electrical was going crazy.
 We would be driving down the road, and the doors would lock and unlock, the interior lights flickered on and off.
 The passenger door was hanging a little, and an elder of the church welded it in place to allow us to close the door.
 And the back sliding door would open if I took a turn too quickly.

-I set aside$3,500.00 from my income tax return and had a customer who owned a small car lot looking for me a van.
+I set aside $3,500.00 from my income tax return and had a customer from the restaurant, who owned a small car lot looking for me a van.
 And although I didn’t know it, my pastor and some of the elders were trying to figure out how to get me a new vehicle.